WDI-Oryx/CLI-simpsons-lab/readme.md

 ## Part 2 - Simpsons Activity
 The more practice you have working in the terminal manipulating files and directories the better!

+#### Setup
+Open your terminal, navigate to the path `~/code/wdi` and create a new directory called `simpsons` where we will do all of the following work.

 #### Creating the scene
 The Simpsons are your average American family living in Springfield.
 Let's create the family's hometown, create a directory called `springfield` and `cd` into it.
 Once you've navigated into the directory let's create the family members, create the following files in your `springfield` folder: